BadIdeaFactory/corporate/documents/operating.md

 - **Changing other sections of `operating.md`:** Plotting Session (needs Strong Consensus).

 - **Allocating general operating funds (Preliminary):** GitHub (needs Majority).
-Preliminary approval of expenses above $100 will allow the Treasure Goblin to release preliminarily approved funds at their discretion within the bounds of the approved expense timeline.
+Preliminary approval of expenses above $100 but below $1,000 will allow the Treasure Goblin to release preliminarily approved funds at their discretion within the bounds of the approved expense timeline.
 Note: the Treasure Goblin cannot approve their own expenses.

 - **Allocating general operating funds:** Plotting Session (needs Strong Consensus).
 Upon approval the Treasure Goblin must release approved funds within the bounds of the approved expense timeline or the approval is voided.